wlsidlsi/ask-gemini/readme.md

 ## Example use cases

 ### Git Messages
-ask "a good commit message max line length 66 chars; $(git diff HEAD)"
+Use, -g, for using predefined prompt to return a good commit message ask  -g "$(git diff HEAD)"

 ### Simple Question and Reponse
 $ ask "what is the first day of week?" <br>